What Is the Institutional Review Board?

 University of Washington

 The University of Washington will accept Children's IRB review and the researcher does not need to apply for separate IRB approval at the University of Washington.
-If a research study involves Children's patients or facilities in any way, the researchers must apply to Children's IRB for approval.

 If Children's researchers with joint appointments at the University of Washington receive funds through the university for a research project that is wholly conducted at the university (does not involve Children's patients or facilities), the research is reviewed by one of the university's IRBs.

 Fred Hutchinson Cancer Research Center

 Children's cooperative review agreement with Fred Hutchinson Cancer Research Center was amended in July 1999 with the establishment of the Seattle Cancer Care Alliance.

 Under the Alliance, pediatric bone marrow and stem cell transplants are done at Children's.
 Under this cooperative agreement, Children's accepts the review of the Fred Hutchinson Cancer Research Center's IRB for studies that involve children receiving bone marrow or stem cell transplants.

 Group Health Cooperative and Multicare Health System (Mary Bridge Children's Hospital)

 The cooperative agreements with Group Health Cooperative and Multicare Health System are limited to cooperative group protocols sponsored by the National Cancer Institute (NCI).

 These studies are referred to as Children's Cancer Group (CCG), Children's Oncology Group (COG) or Pediatric Oncology Group (POG) protocols.
 Group Health Cooperative and Multicare Health System send IRB representatives to the Children's IRB meeting when NCI cooperative group protocols are being reviewed.